Welcome.

 The basis of POST-ABORTION CARE is the six-week, closed group workshop.
 Six to eight students come together to learn self-care modalities and healing tools, participate in discussions on relevant topics pertaining to abortion, and process and grow in community.
 Students also produce three projects: an interview of another student, focusing on that student’s abortion experience, a creative representation of their own abortion experience using a medium of their choice, and an original ceremony to mark their abortion.
+Location: upper Manhattan (west side), and address disclosed upon registration.

 Each class will be slightly different, but will include a combination of the following elements: Healing Tools (mini-lessons), Discussion Topics (discussion and/or journaling), and Project Work (time to work on your three major projects).

-Snacks, small journals, folders, and any texts we use will be provided.
+Snacks, small journals, folders, and any texts will be provided.
 Pens, pastels, body-sized paper, and other select art materials will be available; students may need to supply their own specialty art materials.
 Water bottles are recommended.

 After struggling to find any acknowledgment for her complex grief in the wider world, she decided to create for those who had an abortion a dignified, caring and no-nonsense healing experience—a sense of recognition, a kind of ceremony, an experience of supportive community—enter POST-ABORTION CARE.